en

 Tatjana

-The time spent in both meetings in our virtual space practically flew by, and was so entertaining not only because of the moderation skills, which allowed every participant to speak, but also because
+The time spent in the meetings in our virtual space practically flew by, and was so entertaining not only because of the moderation skills, which allowed every participant to speak,

 Manfred